 The committee will consider artwork in any media that conforms to the safety regulations of the school and available exhibit space.
 Should you have any questions as to whether or not your artwork qualifies, please consult with any member of the Art Committee.

-Where may work be submitted, and for how long?
+Where may work be exhibited, and for how long?

 Available locations are largely dependent on the installation requirements of the work.
-The possibilities are most constrained for framed two-dimensional work that needs to be hung; options may be viewed on a floor map of the building.
+The possibilities are most constrained for framed two-dimensional work that needs to be hung.

 Exhibits are displayed for at least three weeks, and not more than four weeks.